- £490 per week

 This property and location will not suit everyone.
 It is an isolated, even desolate part of the Suffolk Coast, the night sky crystal clear and the sunrise unforgettable.

 About the property: This property would suit guests who are looking for a 'no-frills' stay in an authentic coastal cottage and who will appreciate this extraordinary location.
 Furnished and decorated in an artisan's style, the kitchen has a few fitted units and feature woodburner, along with an intimate dining area.
-The bathroom has been recently refurbished and includes a bath with overhead shower fitting.
+The bathroom includes a bath with overhead shower fitting.

 Whilst the furniture remains basic, the cottage is nevertheless cosy, comfortable and popular with guests who return time and again.